 Before our little hiatus, we shared the incredible ITEN, one of the Distance book series, by Thibaut Grevet.
-It shares one of the world’s most emblematic locations related to running and its culture.
+It portrays one of the world’s most emblematic locations related to running and its culture.
 The first volume of this collection was devoted to the mythical village of Iten in Kenya.
 A new publication takes us all the way back, now through the lens of photographer Anne-Sophie Soudoplatoff, who shot the ‘Home of Champions’ for Asics.
 A beautiful series of abstract, poetic images.
 Capturing team spirit in vivid colours.

 Anne-Sophie explained in short how this came together: